Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 ## Importing coordinates

 To avoid the manual picking, a sqlite file with all picked coordinates for this data set is provided.
 This file can be found in the downloaded dataset.
 The file contains the result of the protocol `dynamo - model workflow`.
-Importing these coordinates the result of the model workflow is simulated.
-Thus, it is avoided the manual picking with dynamo.
+The import aims to sumimulate the result of the model workflow.
+Thus, the manual picking with dynamo is avoided simplifying the tutorial.
 To import the coordinates in Scipion, the protocol `tomo - import 3D coordinates from Scipion` can be used.
 The protocol requires:

 - **Scipion sqlite file**:
 - **Tomograms**: Set the tomogram that will be associated to the coordinates.
 The reconstructed tomograms with tomo3D or imod reconstruction.
 - **Box size (px)**: 54 px.
 This only has visualization purpose.
-It represent the size of the plotted boxed of the picked coordinates on the tomogram.
+It represents the size of the plotted boxed of the picked coordinates on the tomogram.

 > **Note**: ScipionTomo has other protocol to import coordinates that do not requires sqlite files, it is called `tomo - import coordinates`.